 Lalaria beach ©Robert Breitpaul, Getty Images

-Lalaria beach: Only reachable by boat from the capital’s port, this pearl is situated on the northeastern tip of the island and is a heavenly place of incredible beauty with massive white cliffs rising out of the clear deep blue sea.
-So, no wonder it is regularly listed among the most amazing beaches in Greece.
+Only reachable by boat from the capital’s port, this pearl is situated on the northeastern tip of the island and is a heavenly place of incredible beauty.
+Massive white cliffs rise out of the clear, deep blue sea, so it is no wonder it is regularly listed among the most amazing beaches in Greece.

 To the left of the white sandy beach is a natural rocky bridge between the sand and the sea, which you will love.
 In addition, the Blue and Dark caves are located just before Lalaria and are also worth visiting by boat.
 And if you ask the locals, they will tell you one interesting story about the Dark Cave.
 However, for more information, you will have to visit the island.